MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-quick-fix.md

     > If a listed resource is blocked or you are unable to select it, your appropriate permission level is too low to modify it.

     > [!NOTE]
-    > If other implications exist beyond the benefits shown in Advisor, the experience informs and helps you make remediation decisions.
+    > If other implications exist beyond the benefits shown in Azure Advisor, the experience informs and helps you make remediation decisions.

 1. After the remediation completes, a notification is sent to you.
 If a resource is in one of the following states, an error is shown,